Sher Garhi Palace: Princely State of Kashmir and Jammu (Dogra rule)

-After four centuries of Muslim rule, Kashmir fell to the conquering armies of the Sikhs under Ranjit Singh of Punjab after the Battle of Shopian in 1819.
-The Sikh governors continued to use the Sher Garhi palace.

-Gulab Singh (1792–1857) is the founder of the Dogra dynasty.
-Initially, he was a loyal vassal of the Sikh Empire, who, alongside his general Zorawar Singh (dubbed “India’s Napoleon” for his conquests in the Himalayas), expanded Sikh territories to encompass Tibet, Baltistan, and much of Ladakh.
-In recognition of his services, Gulab Singh was appointed as the Raja of Jammu in 1822.
+Gulab Singh (1792–1857) founded the Dogra dynasty.
+He began as a vassal of the Sikh Empire.
+In 1822, in recognition of his services, he was appointed Raja of Jammu.
+From the mid-1830s, his general Zorawar Singh extended Gulab Singh's own Jammu dominion into Ladakh and Baltistan.
+Zorawar Singh's campaigns later earned him the nickname "Napoleon of the East."
+In 1841, he pushed on into Western Tibet.
+This campaign failed: Zorawar Singh was defeated and killed at Toyo that December.
+The 1842 Treaty of Chushul then restored the pre-existing borders.

 When Maharaja Ranjit Singh died in 1839, his empire began to fragment, and the British East India Company grew increasingly influential.
 This led to the First Anglo-Sikh War (1845–46), during which Gulab Singh played a controversial role, being accused of collaborating with the British.
 The war culminated in the Treaty of Lahore, which ceded several Sikh territories, including Jammu and Kashmir, to the British.

-Shortly afterward, the Treaty of Amritsar (1846) formalised Gulab Singh's acquisition of the region.
-In exchange for 7.5 million Nanakshahi rupees (the Sikh currency of the time), Gulab Singh was recognised by the British as the Maharaja of Jammu and Kashmir, acquiring all territories between the Indus and Ravi rivers, including Chamba (though not Lahul, in present-day Himachal Pradesh.
-Initially assigned the region near present-day Balakot in Pakistan, he opted to exchange it for land closer to Jammu, preferring to avoid the unrest there.
-Gulab Singh chose to move his capital from Jammu to the Kashmir Valley, to Srinagar to reside at the Sher Garhi Palace, leaving the Jammu region under the control of his son, Maharaja Ranbir Singh (1830–1885).
+Shortly afterward, the Treaty of Amritsar (1846) formalised Gulab Singh's acquisition of the region: in exchange for 7.5 million Nanakshahi rupees, he was recognised by the British as Maharaja of Jammu and Kashmir, acquiring the territories between the Indus and Ravi rivers, including Chamba (though not Lahul, in present-day Himachal Pradesh.
 This was the start of Dogra dynasty, which remained in control over the Princely State of Kashmir and Jammu (as it was then called) until Indian independence in 1947.

-During the 19th century, Gulab Singh and his successors, Ranbir Singh (1830–1885) and Pratap Singh (1848–1925), undertook extensive renovations and expansions of the Sher Garhi Palace, transforming it into a prominent royal complex.
-The Dogra Maharajas established Srinagar as their summer capital, while Jammu, featuring the Mubarak Mandi Palace, served as their winter capital.
+Gulab Singh ruled the new state until 1856, when declining health led him to abdicate in favour of his son, Maharaja Ranbir Singh (1830–1885); Gulab Singh then retired to Srinagar, residing there until his death in 1857.
+Under Ranbir Singh and his successor Pratap Singh (1848–1925), the Dogra Maharajas established Srinagar as their summer capital and undertook extensive renovations of the Sher Garhi Palace, while Jammu, with the Mubarak Mandi Palace, remained the winter capital.

-Around 1900, the palace's riverfront along the Jhelum River was rebuilt in a neoclassical style, characterized by Corinthian columns, enhancing its grandeur.
-The Sher Garhi Palace complex became a notable example of architectural syncretism, blending elements of English and Kashmiri design.
-The buildings in the complex were designed with a quadrangular layout, constructed primarily from stone, and featured intricate wooden doors, ceilings, and roofs.

-By the 1930s, Maharaja Hari Singh (1895–1961) commissioned the construction of the Gulab Bhavan palace as his new residence in eastern Srinagar, overlooking the Dal Lake.
-Subsequently, Sher Garhi Palace saw a decline in its use as a royal residence and increasingly served administrative purposes, housing the civil services of the princely state.